alex-mous/PrinterPi/README.md

 #### Booting Up and Shutting Down
 On boot, the printer will flash its LED slowly to indicate that the printer is ready for use.
 When you want to shut it down, press and hold the power button until the LED turns off.
 Then disconnect the power supply.
 #### Note
-Due to the multiple different types of data displayed on PayPal (and lack of data on eBay in the current version), the values may not be parsed correctly, so they need to be checked before printing.
+Due to some insufficiencies with the PayPal and eBay GUIs the SKUs cannot currently be parsed nor the quantity on PayPal so these need to be manually entered.

 ### Troubleshooting
 #### LED not flashing after boot